How to Use the Command 'qoitopam' (with Examples)

 Explanation:

-• >: This is a redirection operator in the shell, which redirects the output of the command to a file instead of displaying it on the console.
+• >: This is the redirection operator used in command-line interfaces to direct the output of a command to a file.
+Instead of displaying the output directly on the screen (stdout), it is redirected to a specified file.

 Related Posts